semaphoreci/semaphore/docs/docs/reference/pipeline-yaml.md

 ## blocks {#blocks}

-Defines an array of items that holds the elements of a pipeline.
+Defines an array of items that hold the elements of a pipeline.
 Each element of that array is called a *block* and can have these properties:

 - [`name`](#name-in-blocks)
 - [`dependencies`](#dependencies-in-blocks)